Most people when eating think about satisfying their taste buds, but they are rarely concerned about eating foods that help with digestion.

 This also delays sugar absorption which helps regulate the glucose levels.

-The insoluble fiber helps pushing all the waste out of your body and keeping you regular.
+The insoluble fiber helps to push all the waste out of your body and keep you regular.
 And regular bowel movements are important to keep toxins out of your body.